RTC-research-group/Py-EDScorbotTool/docs/dataset.rst

 * 3D Coordinates |srarr| Joint angles

   This conversion is due to the controller's interface not being able to recognize 3D points in space as its input.
-An ideal method would be for the controller to accept **Joint angles** as inputs.
+An ideal method would be for the controller to accept **(X,Y,Z)** coordinates as inputs.
+  However, the controller doesn't work this way, so first we need to obtain the joint angles **(qX)** that make the robot perform a specific trajectory.
+For this step, we need to use the concept of **Inverse Kinematics**.
+  There are several methods when calculating the inverse kinematics of a robot, including both numerical methods and analytical methods.
+Currently, only one method has been used to record trajectories ant it has been the numerical one, using the utilities provided in the `visual_kinematics <https://github.com/dbddqy/visual_kinematics>`_ package.
+More information on this on the **Data Analysis** section.
+  The result should be an array in  **[q1,q2,q3,q4]** format with **N** number of known points.

+  ..
 For this step, check the script provided `here <>`_.
 These scripts make use of the robot's inverse kinematics equations (described `in here <>`_) to transform in between these data types.
-The result should be an array in
-  **[q1,q2,q3,q4]** format with **N** number of known points.

 * Joint angles |srarr| Digital Input (Reference)